JayDS22/JayDS22/README.md

 - 👋 Hi, I’m @JayDS22
-- 👀 I’m interested in Analytics, Machine Learning and I
+- 👀 I’m interested in Analytics, Machine Learning and AI
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me : guwalanijj@gmail.com